Columbus, Ohio is the Number One High Tech City In America

 - Trinity Lutheran Seminary - One of few Lutheran seminaries in America.

-- Ohio State College of Barber Styling - Success graduates for decades.
+- Ohio State College of Barber Styling - Success in producing talented graduates for decades.

 The Lane Avenue Bridge at OSU